EXL/P2kElfs/Yeti3D/ReadMe.md

 * 1 (3rd) - Elf for ElfPack 1.0, tested with.
 * 2 (3rd) - Elf for ElfPack 2.0, tested with.
 * T (4th) - Elf for ElfPack 2.0, with using Tasks and Semaphores.
+* E (4th) - Exclusive test version with some unique patches like screen buffer in Java Heap and debug output.
+Without using `Class_dal` constant.

 ### Summary

-* 8 ELFs + ElfPack 2.0 ELFs + 4 Task and Semaphores ELFs = 20 ELFs.
+* 8 ELFs + ElfPack 2.0 ELFs + 4 Task and Semaphores ELFs + 1 Debug ELF = 21 ELFs.

 ## Additional information